vanHeemstraSystems/prismic-headstart/README.md

 Slicemachine isn’t the standard component library that you may have seen in the past.
 It is a tool that will allow you to improve your component workflow.
 From building the individual components to combining them into actual pages.

+***Prismic*** is a **Headless CMS** that offers unlimited custom types, API calls, and a bunch of other great things.
+You should really check it out.

+The problem is, API-based CMS’s have created a gap between the components and the data that they require and we wanted to bridge that gap.

+We took our first step on that journey when we created our Slices feature.

+With Slices, you can break your page content into JSON components that correspond to your frontend components.
+Each Slice represents the JSON model (content) for a given component.